openshift-labs/lab-building-images/workshop/content/image-security/06-fixing-permissions.md

     fix-permissions /opt/app-root
 ```

 You can avoid the need to change the owner and group by specifying what they should be in the `COPY` command.
+In our case this is actually a necessity because these instructions are included after the switch to the dedicated user using the `USER` instruction.
+The `chown` command included in the `RUN` instruction would only work if `RUN` were being run as `root`.

 ```
 COPY --chown=1001:0 hello goodbye party bin/